ionic-team/ionic-portals/website/docs/appflow/web/self-hosted.md

   --token=TOKEN
 ```

-- `app-id`: The Appflow App Id created at the top of this guide, such as 042a1261.
+- `app-id`: The Appflow App ID created at the top of this guide, such as 042a1261.
 - `artifact-type`: The type of artifact being registered, either zip or manifest for differential live updates.
 - `artifact-url`: The URL where the new live update artifact is stored.
 The Capacitor live update plugin will download the live update from your storage provider.
 When using manifest artifact-type, URL should end with live-update-manifest.json.
 When using zip artifact-type, URL should end with .zip.
 - `token`: The Appflow personal access token.